IIIF/htj2k/reports/glen/2023-05-23/README.md

 htj2k-lossless is clearly the slowest (95ms).
 This is mainly due to the lack of the PLT metadata headers which allow quick navigation.
 This can be compared with htj2k_lossless_plt (37ms) and htj2k-lossy-round1 (36ms) which both have plt.

-Generally htj2k is faster than the corresponding jp2 apart from j2k1_bodelian_lossy (47ms) and htj2k_bodelian_lossy (50ms).
+Generally htj2k is faster than the corresponding jp2 apart from j2k1_Bodleian_lossy (47ms) and htj2k_Bodleian_lossy (50ms).

-j2k bodelian lossy:
+j2k Bodleian lossy:
  * "Cprecincts={256,256},{256,256},{128,128}"
  * "Stiles={512,512}"
  * Corder=RPCL